DworkinLab/Protocols/WingDiscAntibodyStaining.md

 - Add 35mL Ultra pure Glycerol
 - Mix Gently for ~1-2 hours and store in 500 microL aliquots at -20 degrees C.

 We also mix Hoechst into the anti-fade as a nuclear marker.
-Mix 1 microL Hoechst:10000 microL anti-fade.
+Mix 1 uL Hoechst:10000 microL anti-fade.
 Sometimes this is not bright enough so we do 1:1000.
 This is stable for ~ 1 month in the freezer.
 Store Hoects at -20C for long term, and some at 4C for short term use (~6 months).

 ### 4% para-formaldehyde: